 ABA therapy can help improve the following areas:

 - Focus, social skills, memory, and academics

-- Fine motor skills, gross motor skills and personal independence, including feeding, dressing and toileting
+- Fine and gross motor skills, and personal independence, including feeding, dressing and toileting

 - Challenging behaviours

 Many young children who receive intensive interventions based on ABA principles make gains in language, academic performance, and adaptive behaviour.
 Their outcomes have been significantly better than those of children receiving other treatments or no treatment.
 Across age and skill levels, ABA has over 50 years of evidence of success.